 Policy 1: The use of identifying signs for historic and cultural landmarks shall be encouraged.
 The Clatsop County Historical Society should shall be encouraged to assist in this project.

+CULTURAL AREAS POLICY

+Policy 1: Information regarding inadvertent discoveries of human remains, cairns, village sites, artifacts and indigenous encampments should be reported to the Chinook Indian Nation and the State Historic Preservation Office.

 COMMUNITY DEVELOPMENT OBJECTIVES AND POLICIES – DEVELOPMENT LAND USE CLASSIFICATION